alexdapunt/mailas-blog/content/post/peru.md

 ### Day 2-3 Huachacina

-Take a bus from Lima to Ica and then a taxi or a Tuk Tuk to in around 10 minutes to Huachachina desert oasis, it will take 10 min.
+Take a bus from Lima to Ica and then a taxi or a Tuk Tuk to arrive in around 10 minutes to Huachachina desert oasis

 I recommend sleeping in Huachachina, there are different hotels, we choose to stay in the camping